dessa-oss/atlas/docs/api_docs/sources/team/aws-installation.md

 2. SSH into the worker instance `ssh -i /path/to/key/<key_name>.pem ubuntu@ipv4.of.ec2.instance`

-3. Download the installer onto the instance (both atlas_installer.py and atlas_team.tgz).
-These two files are provided by Dessa.
+3. Download the installer file (atlas_installer.py) on to your machine from our [Github Releases](https://github.com/dessa-research/atlas/releases) page.

-4. Create a conda environment: `conda create -y -n atlas-team python=3.6.8`
+4. Create a conda environment: `conda create -y -n atlas python=3.6.8`

-5. Activate the conda environment: `conda activate atlas-team`
+5. Activate the conda environment: `conda activate atlas`

-6. Run the installer: `python atlas_installer.py -dl`.
-Using `-dl` tells the Atlas installer:
+6. Run the installer: `python atlas_installer.py`

-    `-d`: no download

-    `-l`: use latest

 7. Mount the EFS system to `~/.foundations`.
 Do this by using the mount command that was provided after creating the EFS filesytem: `sudo mount -t nfs4 -o nfsvers=4.1,rsize=1048576,wsize=1048576,hard,timeo=600,retrans=2,noresvport fs-b563e834.efs.us-east-1.amazonaws.com:/ ~/.foundations`

 8. Set environment variables

     * `export HOST_ADDRESS=http://<NODES-IP>:5000/`

     * `export REDIS_ADDRESS=<MASTER-NODE-PRIVATE-IP>`

     * `export NUM_WORKERS=1`

 9. Run `atlas-server start` to start the Atlas server

+!!! danger "Workers"
+    The `NUM_WORKERS` environment variable dictates how many jobs can be run concurrently on this machine.
+Feel free to adjust how you see fit but be aware that Atlas does not manage RAM or CPU resources for you.

+!!! note "GPUs"
+    To use GPUs, you can use `atlas-server start -g` as documented [here](https://docs.atlas.dessa.com/en/latest/atlas-modes/gpu/).

 ## Getting users set up